top of page

 Unlike in years past, there is no central designated hotel where Pop Conference is officially directing visiting attendees to stay.
 We understand that hotels in New York City and downtown Brooklyn are expensive.
 You may want to consider AirBnB and other options.

-However, official Pop Conference participants are eligible to receive group discount rates at the following three hotels: Marriott at the Brooklyn Bridge, the NU Hotel in Brooklyn, and the Hilton Brooklyn.
+However, official Pop Conference participants receive group discount rates at the following three hotels: Marriott at the Brooklyn Bridge, the NU Hotel in Brooklyn, and the Hilton Brooklyn.
 If you are an official Pop Con participant this year, you should have received this information already as part of your acceptance letter from the programming committee.
 If for any reason you have not received this information but would like to do so, please email us at wearethepopconference@gmail.com

 ABOUT VISITING NEW YORK